Debriefing

 A debriefing of a defector or returning officer is structurally similar but typically conducted at greater length and across more sessions.
 A defector arrives with a body of background knowledge that the receiving service wants to map systematically: organisational structure of the defector's former service, names and roles of identified colleagues, operational programmes the defector worked on, sources the defector knew of or handled, classification systems and technical details, the institutional culture of the former service.
 The standard practice is a sequence of debriefings across weeks or months, with the receiving service's analysts and case officers taking turns, and with parallel counter-intelligence vetting to assess whether the defector is genuine, partially genuine, or a deliberate plant by the former service.

-The Mitrokhin debriefings (KGB First Chief Directorate archivist Vasili Mitrokhin, who walked out of Moscow in 1992 with thousands of pages of notes and was debriefed by the British SIS across the subsequent five years) and the Penkovsky debriefings (GRU Colonel Oleg Penkovsky, run jointly by SIS and CIA across 1961–62) are the principal documented examples of long-form defector debriefing in the post-war Anglo-American operational record.
+The Mitrokhin debriefings (the retired KGB First Chief Directorate archivist Vasili Mitrokhin, exfiltrated by SIS from the Baltic in 1992 with approximately 25,000 pages of handwritten notes and subsequently debriefed by SIS and the Security Service (MI5) across several years) and the Penkovsky debriefings (GRU Colonel Oleg Penkovsky, run jointly by SIS and CIA across 1961–62) are the principal documented examples of long-form defector debriefing in the post-war Anglo-American operational record.
 Both produced multi-volume internal records that have subsequently entered the published declassified corpus.

 The institutional vocabulary distinguishes debriefing from interrogation principally on the consent and coercion axis.
 A debriefing is, in the conventional usage, a cooperative interview — the source is willing, the relationship is voluntary on the source's side, and the structural pressure on the source is the operational relationship rather than physical or psychological coercion.
 Interrogation, by contrast, denotes the questioning of a person under operational control of the questioning service who is not voluntarily cooperating — a captured combatant, a detained suspect, a prisoner of war.
 The post-September-2001 US "enhanced interrogation" programme, documented in the Senate Select Committee on Intelligence Study of the CIA's Detention and Interrogation Program (2014), is the principal contemporary case in which the boundary between debriefing and interrogation became a substantive matter of dispute under the legal framework that governs intelligence-service questioning of detained persons.

 A third category — the medical debriefing — is a specialised variant in which an intelligence service's physician evaluates a source's reliability through medical and psychological assessment.
-The 2000 DIA medical-fitness debriefing of CURVEBALL, which produced a negative reliability assessment that did not reach the analytical lines drafting the 2002 NIE, is the documented case study in which a single brief medical debriefing carried subsequent institutional consequence the standard CIA-WINPAC debriefing process did not.
+The 2000 DIA medical-sample visit to CURVEBALL — during which the attending physician reported that the source arrived in a dishevelled state consistent with possible alcoholism and might not be who he claimed — is the documented case study in which a single brief medical encounter carried subsequent institutional consequence: the physician's observations did not reach the analytical lines drafting the 2002 NIE, while the CIA-WINPAC analytic process running off the BND-provided debriefing reporting proceeded without that caution.

 See also